 - Stay connected and/or seek support: keep in touch with your family, friends, colleagues or professional support services by phone, video call, social media or email.

 - Stick to a routine: aim to get plenty of sleep, maintain physical activity, eat healthy foods and allocate specific work hours and breaks.
-Stay curious about your new experience and how you can use it develop healthy habits.
+If you’re feeling frustrated about your current experience it can help to think about what positive habits you might be able to develop, such as spending more time with the family members within your household, getting to know your neighbourhood and cooking more.

 - Financial support: visit the Victorian Department of Health and Human Services (DHHS) to find relevant information for Victorians, or call the National Debt Helpline.

-While the ‘new normal’ may cause heightened levels of anxiety and stress at first, following these tips can help reduce these feelings, and support your mental health so you are better able to stay mentally healthy.
+While you may be experiencing heightened levels of anxiety and following these tips can help reduce these feelings, and support your mental health so you’re better able to stay mentally healthy.

 So, in summary, if you’re feeling anxious or stressed: